jobtalle/Koi/README.md

 ## Translations
 The game is available in several languages.
 Translations can be found in [this repository](https://github.com/jobtalle/KoiTranslations), and new translations can be proposed there; when new translations are made, I will add them to the game.

+## Contributing

+Contributions can be proposed by submitting pull requests.

 ## License

 Koi Farm is distributed under the [Apache 2.0 with Commons Clause](LICENSE.md) license.